Markdown syntax reference guide

 Finally, you can copy formatted text from Writer’s Preview to paste into other programs.

-iA Writer’s default syntax (Writedown, or Writer-flavored Markdown) includes some minor changes from Markdown.
+In addition, Writer’s default syntax includes some minor changes.
 These include:

 - Only a single return is needed between paragraphs.

-- Nested list items use additional list syntax (
+- Nested list items can use additional list syntax (

 * list item).